 I use 3 layers of white t-shirts when capturing flat frames with the ASI29MC Pro.
 I point the telescope towards the morning dawn sky with the t-shirts covering the telescope objective.

+I use the CCD Flats Aid tool in Astro Photography Tool to find the correct exposure to hit my target ADU (25,000).
 In my experience the images are usually around an exposure of 0.03381 when using a gain setting of 120 (unity gain).
 This creates a flat field image with an ADU of approximately 25000.

 I have heard that others have found success by using longer flat frame exposures, which can be accomplished by adding more layers of white t-shirts or with an adjustable flat panel.